Nambucca Valley Council

-The mayor of the Nambucca Valley Council is Rhonda Hoban, an independent politician.
+The mayor of the Nambucca Valley Council is Gary Lee, an independent politician.

 The local government area was created on 15 December 1915, from land excised from Bellingen Shire, and was originally called Nambucca Shire.
 The area was renamed Nambucca Valley from 4 December 2019.

 Towns and localities

 Towns and localities in the Nambucca Valley Council area:

 Heritage listings

 The Nambucca Valley has a number of heritage-listed sites, including: